 Whether you’re seeking motivation, inspiration or advice, this collection of blogging quotes will steer you in the right direction when it comes to blogging smarter this year.

 And to guarantee that this list of blogging quotes is as actionable as possible (rather than overwhelming), I’ve arranged them into distinct sections spanning the entire blogging journey.
-So, read up on these top blogging quotes and start applying them into real action to help grow your blog today.
+So, read up on these quotes about blogging and start applying them into real action to help grow your blog today.

 - Blogging Quotes Part 1: Getting Started (the Right Way)